 Individual Support Plans: A Teacher's Guide to the New SEND System

-Individual Support Plans (ISPs) will replace Education, Health and Care Plans (EHCPs) as the primary statutory document for pupils with special educational needs in England from 2030.
-Announced in the SEND White Paper "Every Child Achieving and Thriving" (February 2026), ISPs are designed to be faster to produce, easier to review, and more responsive to changing pupil needs than the current EHCP system.
+Individual Support Plans (ISPs) will replace Education, Health and Care Plans (EHCPs) from 2030.
+They will become the main legal document for learners with special educational needs in England.
+ISPs were announced in the SEND White Paper 'Every Child Achieving and Thriving' in February 2026.
+They are designed to be faster to create, easier to review, and better at responding to changing learner needs than the current EHCP system.
 For class teachers and SENCOs, this represents a fundamental shift in how SEND support is documented, delivered, and monitored.
+Each ISP is coordinated by the SENCO who typically leads ISP development within the school's SEND team.

-An Individual Support Plan is a statutory document that identifies a pupil's special educational needs, sets measurable outcomes, specifies the provision required to meet those outcomes, and names the professionals responsible for delivery.
-The ISP operates within the graduated approach framework of assess, plan, do, review, replacing the current EHCP at the point where SEN Support alone is insufficient.
+An Individual Support Plan is a legal document.
+It identifies a learner's special educational needs, sets measurable outcomes, and names the professionals who will help achieve these outcomes.
+The ISP works within the graduated approach of assess, plan, do, review.
+It replaces the current EHCP when SEN Support alone is not enough.

 The key distinction from an EHCP is brevity and focus.
-Where an EHCP might run to 20 pages detailing every aspect of a child's difficulties, an ISP is capped at five pages and organised around three to five priority outcomes.
+An EHCP might be 20 pages long and cover every aspect of a child's difficulties.
+An ISP is limited to five pages and focuses on three to five key outcomes.
 The underlying philosophy is that a shorter, sharper document reviewed every term will produce better results than a lengthy document reviewed annually.

 SENCOs report spending 60-70% of their time on EHCP-related paperwork rather than supporting classroom practice (NASEN Survey, 2024).
-The annual review process creates a "set and forget" cycle where provision described in Section F of the EHCP may not reflect what is actually happening in the classroom by the time the review arrives.
+The annual review process creates a 'set and forget' cycle.
+This means the provision in Section F of the EHCP may not match what is actually happening in the classroom when the review takes place.
+To see how research translates into daily classroom routines, read about evidence-informed teaching practices.

 ISPs address these problems through three structural changes.